-A ProofPack is the property-level export of the EntryStandard record: a cover sheet with the chain-verification result, the chronological event record (every attempt, method, date, and outcome), the reasonable-effort rollup derived from those events, the executed instrument's SHA-256 fingerprint, and a final page mapping each element to the ES-R record objects it implements.
+A ProofPack is the property-level export of the EntryStandard record: a cover sheet with the chain-verification result, the chronological event record (every attempt, method, date, and outcome), the reasonable-effort rollup derived from those events, any instrument or evidence fingerprints, and closing record-source and verification notes.
 The sample below is entirely synthetic — a fictional city, a fictional property, labeled sample hashes, and a SAMPLE watermark on every page — but the structure is exactly what a reviewer receives.

 Sample ProofPack — consented property (PDF)